abiosoft/river/README.md

 ### Contributing
 * Create an issue to discuss.
 * Send in a PR.

-### I wrote a middleware
-Thanks, I will appreciate if you create a PR to add it to this README.

 ### Why the name "River", a "REST" server ?
 Can you REST on a River ?
 Well, yes.
 You only need to know how to swim or wear a life jacket.